-French-McCay (2002), based on a review of existing literature at the time, determined lethal thresholds for floating and shoreline oil for the external coating of wildlife to be 10 g/m for floating, and 100 g/m for shoreline accumulation.
+French-McCay (2002), based on a review of existing literature at the time, determined lethal thresholds for floating and shoreline oil for the external coating of wildlife to be 10 g/m2 for floating, and 100 g/m2 for shoreline accumulation.
 It should however be noted that toxicity thresholds for wildlife are likely to be highly variable due to differences in species sensitivity, type of hydrocarbon, type of exposure (ingestion or external oiling), life-stage, and on-water versus land habitat.

-For planning purposes, determination of wildlife priority protection areas is based on stochastic modelling of the worst-case spill scenarios at 10 g/m for floating, and 100 g/m for shoreline accumulation (acknowledging that impacts to wildlife may occur at lower concentrations), the known presence of wildlife, and in consideration of the following:
+For planning purposes, determination of wildlife priority protection areas is based on stochastic modelling of the worst-case spill scenarios at $10 \text{ g/m}^2$ for floating, and $100 \text{ g/m}^2$ for shoreline accumulation (acknowledging that impacts to wildlife may occur at lower concentrations), the known presence of wildlife, and in consideration of the following: